Three Ways TV Affects Your Health

 Binge Watching Isolates You

 Watching TV has traditionally been a way to wind down.
-It brings temporary relief from the daily stress of work, school and parenting.
+It can bring temporary relief from the daily stress of work, school and parenting.

-But, binge watching makes it easy to disconnect from other humans.
-With multiple streaming accounts and multiple ways to view a show, it’s easy to retreat to your corner of the house and zone out for hours at a time.
+However, binge watching makes it easy to disconnect from other people.
+With multiple streaming accounts and multiple ways to view a show, it's easy to retreat to your corner of the house and zone out for hours at a time.

 There are other negative health effects:

 - Back problems.
-Poor posture can cause your spine to be curved or weak.
+Posture is an important part of spine health.
+Poor posture while watching TV can cause your spine to be curved or weak, leading to back pain and musculoskeletal issues.

 Tips for Managing Binge Watching